slittorin/home-assistant-maintenance/README.md

      - `metering_total_yield_compensation`.
 5. Go to the InfluxDB container on server1:
    - `sudo docker-compose exec ha-history-db bash`.
-     - With shell in the container, delete the spefic _time (I did not manage to overwrite data with export/import-csv):
+     - With shell in the container, delete the specific _time (I did not manage to overwrite data with export/import-csv):
        - Note that you need to be precise with the timestamp, as we do not use '--predicate', and would otherwise (potentially) delete extensive amount of data.
          ```
          influx delete -b ha --start '2022-01-25T00:42:43.152029Z' --stop '2022-01-25T00:42:43.152029Z'